 Further, something that’s processed like banana chips are not recommended as a treat because of the added preservatives.

 Healthy Dog Food Tips

 Avoid feeding your pet dog table scraps.
 People food often contains preservatives and high levels of unhealthy fats.
 These components are very harmful for dogs in general.
 Most human foods cannot provide dogs with what they really require.

 Try to give your dog proper nutrition throughout their lives.
 Their immune system will depend on this foundation which will make them more resistant to diseases and other ailments so they can reach their senior years in good condition.

 The best thing you can do is get them high quality dog food.
 They’ll go bananas for it!
 Check the label to see if it offers truly balanced nutrition.
 Your veterinarian can recommend a good brand.

 Bananas, which are high in fiber and vitamins, can make for healthy treats and snacks for dogs.
 Your vet may even recommend that you use banana for digestive health.
 In any case, it’s best to give this fruit in moderation.

 Be aware of its adverse effects when consumed in high amounts so that you can regulate the portions given to your pet.
-Too much banana in may cause problems for them.
+Too many bananas may cause problems.